rackerlabs/support-how-to/content/how-to/cloud-servers/testing-network-services-with-netcat/index.md

 Try commenting out any offending lines using a hash (\#).
 Changes to this file take effect automatically - no services need to be restarted.

-Note that tcp wrappers will allow a connection by default so if it is the cause of the issue there must be an entry in /etc/hosts.deny for the service.
-You could rename the file /etc/hosts.deny to temporarily remove all your deny rules e.g. "sudo mv /etc/hosts.deny /etc/hosts.deny.old".
+Note that tcp wrappers will allow a connection by default, so if it is the cause of the issue there must be an entry in /etc/hosts.deny for the service.
+You could rename the file /etc/hosts.deny to temporarily remove all your deny rules e.g. `sudo mv /etc/hosts.deny /etc/hosts.deny.old`.
 Please be aware that this will affect all applications that use tcp wrappers.

 ### Further investigation

 If you have completed all the tests described above without identifying any issues that is a good indication that the service is running normally.
 The next step is to test the connectivity to the server by using ping and traceroute utilities.